JustinTat2/Blackjack/README.md

 Update 2 on July 11th - Fixed JS bugs and did some refactoring to improve code readability.

 Update 3 on July 11th - Did some more refectoring.
 Will probably improve HTML and CSS and layout design.

+Ideas: Adding a 5-card Charlie rule.
+Also introducing other suits to more realistically simulate a Blackjack game.